 Such Australian home-country practices may afford less protection to holders of our ordinary shares than would be available to our shareholders if we were incorporated in the U.S., governed by U.S. law and subject to all applicable NASDAQ regulations.
+At any general meeting of shareholders a resolution put to the vote of the meeting must be decided on a show of hands unless a poll is effectively demanded, and the demand is not withdrawn.
+On a show of hands, each member present in person and each other person present as a proxy, attorney or representative of a member has one vote.
+On a poll, each member present in person has one vote for each share held by the member and each person present as proxy, attorney or representative of a member has one vote for each share held by such member that the person represents.
+Voting based on a show of hands may make it more difficult for shareholders to influence our management.
+NASDAQ rules require that the quorum required for a meeting of shareholders be not be less than 33 1/3 percent of the outstanding shares of the Company's ordinary shares, however, we intend to follow our home-country corporate governance practices with respect to quorum, and as a result, the quorum required for an ordinary meeting of shareholders will consist of at least three shareholders present in person, or by proxy, attorney or representative appointed pursuant to our Constitution.
 As required for foreign private issuers, each NASDAQ requirement with which we do not intend to comply, if and after our ordinary shares are listed on the NASDAQ Capital Market, is listed below under Item 6.C, together with a description of our applicable home-country practice.
 Please refer also to Item 9.C under the heading "Markets" for further discussion about the status of our NASDAQ listing application.